 Appropriate course placement is essential to student success and well-being.
 We strive to place students in learning environments that support academic growth while acknowledging that not every student learns in the same way, at the same pace, or is ready for the same challenges.
 The Upper School encourages students to seek opportunities for intellectual growth in courses that meet their current abilities and levels of preparedness.

 Gaining Permission for Change

-Once the school year begins, students requesting a schedule change should seek advice from a college counselor before making an appointment with the Head of Upper School.
-All final changes to a student's schedule will require final approval from the Head of Upper School.
+Once the school year begins, all changes to a student's schedule should be made through an appointment with the Head of Upper School.

 Dropping a Course